Keep Your Family Safe with the all New 2011 Ford Explorer

 We can help these statistics go down even more by choosing a vehicle with top safety ratings and features.
 The new 2011 Ford Explorer raises the bar when it comes to safety for your family.
 Ford has come up with the world’s first second-row inflatable rear belts.

 Children and older adults are usually the passengers in the rear of the vehicle.
-These rear seated passengers are more likely to suffer from head, neck and chest injuries if involved in an accident.
+These rear seated passengers are more likely to suffer from head, neck and chest injuries if involved in an accident, which is quite often to happen according to https://hgdlawfirm.com/distracted-driving-kills-10-people-per-day-in-this-country/.
 Ford’s unique inflatable rear belts spread impact forces across more than five times the area than conventional seat belts which reduces the pressure on the chest while helping control head and neck motion.

 Along with these world class safety belts, the all new 2011 Ford Explorer comes equipped with a SYNC hands-free, voice-activated integrated communications and entertainment system combined with the MyFord Touch driver connect technology to keep drivers focused on driving with their eyes on the road and hands on the steering wheel.